ironbee/ironbee/clipp/clipp.md

 Generators
 ----------

 All generators -- except pcap -- that take file system paths, support using `-` to indicate stdin.

+All generators except pb produce parsed events.
+Use @unparse if you want data events instead.

 **pb**:*path*